-A key component to Accenture’s internal IT strategy is staying current on software updates.
+A key component to Accenture’s global IT strategy is staying current on software updates.
 This strategy has proven to reduce risk and be more cost-effective over the long term, while enabling Accenture to take advantage of new features and capabilities.
 As part of this strategy, Accenture maintains its SAP enterprise system as an asset, undertaking regular upgrades in order to be on the most current code base.

-Accenture’s internal IT organization approached the technical upgrade with the same rigor and levels of collaboration with the business that it would typically apply to a major functional release—with the aim of having no unplanned business disruption while laying the foundation for business transformation by leveraging new digital capabilities delivered in SAP S/4HANA version 1809.
+Accenture’s global IT organization approached the technical upgrade with the same rigor and levels of collaboration with the business that it would typically apply to a major functional release—with the aim of having no unplanned business disruption while laying the foundation for business transformation by leveraging new digital capabilities delivered in SAP S/4HANA version 1809.

-The upgrade journey was a collaboration between Accenture’s Finance and HR business units, internal IT, Accenture Consulting, and SAP.
+The upgrade journey was a collaboration between Accenture’s Finance and HR business units, global IT, Accenture Consulting, and SAP.
 The team leveraged Accenture methodology, deep business process knowledge, and extensive SAP S/4HANA upgrade experience with Accenture clients to quickly confirm business operational requirements and upstream/downstream application impacts.

 The team developed a comprehensive plan to ensure that the SAP S/4HANA solution, vendor systems, custom applications, business processes, security, and training were optimized for the newest version of the software.
 The plan addressed Accenture’s entire financial ecosystem, which includes all of Accenture’s SAP RICEFs (reports, interfaces, conversions, extensions and forms), 360 internal applications, 35 vendor systems, 2,600 business procedures, 600 security roles, and more than 1,600 automated test scripts.